it-innovation/sam/doc/concepts.rst

 .. note::
    These diagrams use the SAM notation:

-   * An object in red text indicates an object with unknown behaviour.
+   * An object in blue text indicates an object with unknown behaviour.
    * A green arrow represents a reference that was invoked.
    * A black arrow represents a reference that was not invoked.
    * A solid arrow represents a reference stored in a field on the object.